Proven-Paradox/shaper-system/Handbook.md

 #### Stationary Stealth
 Increase your Stealth modifier by 1.
 In addition, you are an expert at staying stealthy when still.
-If you have not moved within the last 10 seconds, you gain Boon +4 on Stealth checks.
+If you have not moved within the last 10 seconds (1 round of combat), you gain Boon +4 on Stealth checks.
+For the purposes of this Lesson, 'moving' refers to moving to different squares; small shifts in position or posture do not remove this benefit.

 #### Versatile Pilot
 Increase your Drive modifier in one vehicle by 1.
 In addition, you can pilot a second vehicle with the same Drive modifier.
 For example, you could make your proficiency in horseback riding also apply to driving a chariot, or be equally skilled in riding a hoverboard and driving a car.